 - Respect the rights of people to make decisions locally.

-- Protect academic freedom at our state colleges and universities.
+- Protect academic freedom for all our students and teachers in K-12, state colleges and universities.